cypress-io/cypress/docs/source/faq/index.md

 No. In fact Cypress' architecture is very different from Selenium in a few critical ways:

 - Cypress runs in the context of the browser.
 With Cypress it's much easier to accurately test the browser, but harder to talk to the outside work.
 In Selenium it's the exact opposite.
-Although Cypress has a few commands that give you access to the outside world - like [.request()](http://on.cypress.io/api/request) and [.exec()](https://on.cypress.io/api/exec).
+Although Cypress has a few commands that give you access to the outside world - like {% url `cy.request()` request %} and {% url `cy.exec()` exec %}.

 ## {% fa fa-question-circle green %} Are there driver bindings in my language?